-If you’re unhappy at work, don’t quit just yet!
+Unhappy at work?
+Don’t quit just yet!

 For years I found myself at the same crossroad, questioning which direction to take on what seemed like a never-ending road to finding something more to my life.
 Each time the question was, should I stay in my job or should I leave?

-Being at the crossroad caused me great frustration, it was distracting and I was unhappy.
+The familiar crossroad caused me great frustration, it was distracting and I was unhappy.
 Not one to stay in the drama, I would always assess my situation, explore what I could change, re-focus and get on with it which for many years meant sticking with my job.

 Then the time arrived when I decided on a new direction.
 It was February 2014 when I left the corporate world.
 I had NO plan, only a vague idea of what I thought the ‘something’ could be.
 However I did have an unwavering belief that I made the right decision and fully trusted that everything would work out.
 There is magic in trusting your instinct.